 The Age of Individual Responsibility

-The shift away from pension plans to 401(k) plans has introduced many types of risk for employees.
+The shift away from pension plans to 401(k) plans has transferred not only investment risk to employees, but disability risk too.
 One of the most overlooked risks is how a medical condition may interrupt retirement contributions.

 How Retirement Disability Protection Works

-Retirement protection disability benefits are paid to a non-qualified trust which invests for the beneficiary's retirement.
-The level of control in self-directing the investments vary from one program to the next.
-Benefits cannot be paid to a qualified retirement plan because the disabled worker has no earned income.
+Retirement protection disability benefits are paid to a non-qualified trust - not the 401(k) - because, by law, benefits cannot be paid to a defined contribution qualified retirement plan when a worker has no earned income.

 Retirement protection programs do not claim to be retirement plans or to provide perfect replacement.
 Rather, they are designed to mitigate a gap.

 No further contributions will be made after the fifth year due to disability.
 With an 8% return assumption, the Future Value at age 65 would be $421,861.

 If disabled and not working beginning at age 40 for the remainder of his career, the assets from the previous five (5) years have a Future Value at age 65 of $421,861.
 Adding disability retirement benefits beginning at month 6, with a 6% return assumption on that portion, the Future Value at age 65 would be $976,682.

 Normal Age Retirement

 This scenario assumes the works is never disabled at any point.